Yabu Meizan: Style

-Meizan's works are characterised by minute decoration applied using copper plate designs.
-These engraved copper plates were used to print the designs on paper, which would then be cut to provide stencils for painting on vases or plates.
+Meizan's works are the most meticulously decorated Satsuma wares.
+This highly detailed decoration was applied using copper plate designs.
+Engraved copper plates were used to print the designs on paper, which were then cut to provide stencils for painting on vases or plates.
 His decorations used Chinese and Buddhist subjects until the 1890s, when he adopted more Japanese symbolism, such as fishermen or fighting samurai.
-He would draw from or copy popular prints by artists including Hiroshige.
-Over the course of his career, the designs included more and more detail.
+He drew from or copied popular prints by artists including Hiroshige.
+His work was influenced by the landscape art made in and around Kyoto and Osaka, with Mount Fuji and other landmarks appearing as subjects.

+Over time, the designs included more and more detail.
 A single work might depict thousands or flowers or butterflies, or hundreds of people in a procession.
 Towards the end of his career he took a different approach, covering whole vases in a single motif.
 This new artistic direction, which may have been inspired by critics' opinions, was a commercial failure at the time; buyers much preferred the crowded style.

 Exhibitions

-From 1885 to 1916, Meizan displayed his art works at a number of national exhibitions and world's fairs, winning multiple medals.
-These included the Fourth Kyoto Exhibition of 1885 (where he won a bronze medal), the Paris Exposition Universelle of 1899 and again in 1900, the Louisiana Purchase Exhibition of 1904 and the London Japan–British Exhibition of 1910.
+From 1885 to 1916, Meizan displayed his art at a number of national exhibitions and world's fairs, winning multiple medals.
+These included the Fourteenth Kyoto Exhibition of 1885 (where he won a bronze medal), the World's Columbian Exposition at Chicago in 1893, the Paris Exposition Universelle of 1899 and again in 1900, the Fifth National Industrial Exhibition at Osaka in 1903, the Louisiana Purchase Exhibition of 1904 (where he won a gold medal), the Lewis and Clark Centennial Exposition at Portland, Oregon in 1905, and the London Japan–British Exhibition of 1910.
 For the Louisiana Purchase Exhibition, Meizan was appointed as secretary of the Japan Exhibits Association, organising the arrangement and decoration of the hall.
 His final international exhibition was the 1915 Panama–Pacific International Exposition in San Francisco.

-Outside of Japan a large collection of his art works form part of the Khalili Collection of Japanese Art.
-The Walters Art Museum and the Metropolitan Museum of Art also hold pieces.
-Works by Meizan were included in exhibitions drawn from the Khalili Collections at the National Museum of Wales, Cardiff, in 1994 and 1995, in the Wilmington Arts Centre, Delaware, in 1999, Portland Art Museum in 2002, and in the Van Gogh Museum, Amsterdam, in 2006.
+Outside of Japan a large collection of his art forms part of the Khalili Collection of Japanese Art.
+The Walters Art Museum, Victoria and Albert Museum in South Kensington, and the Metropolitan Museum of Art also hold pieces.
+Works by Meizan were included in exhibitions drawn from the Khalili Collections at the National Museum of Wales, Cardiff, in 1994 and 1995; in the Wilmington Arts Centre, Delaware, in 1999; the Portland Art Museum in 2002; and in the Van Gogh Museum, Amsterdam, in 2006.